collective/collective.geo.bundle/docs/corepackages.rst

 collective.geo.settings
 -----------------------

-This package provides some utilities to store settings of collective.geo packages.
+This package provides some utilities to store settings used in collective.geo packages.

 Settings are stored in Plone registry and they provide default values to map widgets.

-Settings are split in two different interfaces:
+They are split in two different interfaces:

-* IGeoSettings
+* IGeoSettings for map settings, like default map layers, center, zoom  etc.
-* IGeoFeatureStyle
+* IGeoFeatureStyle for map style like lines and polygon colors, marke image etc.

 For more details see:
 `collective.geo.settings.interfaces <https://github.com/collective/collective.geo.settings/blob/master/collective/geo/settings/interfaces.py>`_